Conchylicultor/MusicGenerator/docs/models.md

 * At first try simple midi (Joplin, pop, Bach, Mozart).
 Then try more complex composer (Chopin, Rachmaninoff < difficult for the change of tempo within the play)

+## Tools

+Some python library for midi file manipulation
+* Mido: seems the best one now for low level manipulation.
+Close the the original specs.
+* pretty_midi: higher level (piano rolls function could be really handy)